muratk3n/thirdwave/en/2018/12/qa-1.md

 A: You mean by Bill Bradley?

-An excerpt from a Lance Selfa book: [Bradley's] speeches “parrot[ed], sometimes virtually verbatim, background material produced by the Pharmaceutical Research and Manufacturers of America, the industry’s chief lobbying group".
+An excerpt from a Lance Selfa book: "[Bradley's] speeches parrot[ed], sometimes virtually verbatim, background material produced by the Pharmaceutical Research and Manufacturers of America, the industry’s chief lobbying group".

 He was bought and paid for.
 Another corporatist.